Hawkins-Sherpherd/sherpherd.github.io/Agreement_SERNET_IX_en.md

 # Application
 ---
 If you have decided to join SERNET-IX, please send an e-mail to [me](contact.html) with required information below.
 I will send you information on how to make the connection after receiving your mail.
 If you have any further questions, please feel free to [contact](contact.html).
+In some occasion I may require you to provide additional information to prove the ownership to the DN42 network resource you claimed.

 The Information required for Application:
 * Your AS Number (Must be a valid DN42 AS Number)
 * Node Identifier (A name of your node which peer with SERNET-IX, determined by yourself.)
+* The SERNET-IX operation region you want to connect to (The information of operational region is in "[SERNET-IX](ix.html)")
 * Zerotier Node ID (Only required when the operating region you want to join using Zerotier)